 For us that was ok, so about 30 minutes later we were collected by the other group, consisting of an American couple.
 So it finally went on… but only for about 20 minutes.
 Then a couple of younger men waved us out, talked briefly to the driver, and said that this was the official parking lot and that they were our guides for this tour.
 So we parked, got out and discussed.

 But after a few minutes it should really start.
 So we headed further up the road on foot.
 After 15 minutes, the American tourist asked his driver if it was still far to walk and why we didn’t continue by car.
 The driver did a quick selfie and then quickly ran back to the car to collect us.
-Ok…there we stood in the middle of nowhere with 2 other tourists and waited….and waited…and waited.
-At some point we actually thought that the driver was not coming.
+Ok… there we stood in the middle of nowhere with 2 other tourists and waited… and waited… and waited.
+At some point we actually thought that the driver was not coming back at all.

 Since we also didn’t have the phone number of our driver, we slowly didn’t know what to do.
 At some point, however, we finally heard the redeeming sound of the car’s engine and were able to continue.
 After another 10 minutes on an extremely bumpy road we finally reached our destination.
 By now it was after 1pm and we had been on the road for more than 4 hours.